W-4 Form

 • Does your name match the name on your social security card?
 If not, to ensure you get credit for your earnings, contact SSA at 800-772-1213 or go to www.ssa.gov

 • Complete Steps 2–4 ONLY if they apply to you; otherwise, skip to Step 5.
-See page 2 for more information on each step, who can claim exemption from withholding, other details, and privacy.
+See page 2 for more information on each step, who can claim exemption from withholding, and when to use the estimator at www.irs.gov/W4App.

 Step 2: Multiple Jobs or Spouse Works